deankoch/UYRW_data/markdown/make_subwatersheds.md

 the gage data at the outlet.
 To fit the other cases, we will provide either simulation output from upstream models, or the observed flow data from the gage that lies on the connecting channel.
-This divide-and-conquer approach is aimed to:
+This divide-and-conquer approach should allow us to:

 1)  increase the model complexity (number of subbasins) on well-instrumented catchments, and vice versa
-2)  allow us to take a more targeted approach to parameter-fitting, and fit models more efficiently
+2)  take a more targeted approach to parameter-fitting, requiring fewer simulations
-3)  allow us to fit SWAT+ to a large watershed sequentially, in more managable stages
+3)  fit SWAT+ to a large watershed sequentially, in managable stages

 ## libraries